What is the meaning of Renaissance culture?

 Francesco Petrarca (Petrarch)

-Petrarch, known as the “Father of Humanism,” was instrumental in shaping the intellectual life of the Renaissance.
+Petrarch, often referred to as the “Father of Humanism,” played a pivotal role in shaping the intellectual landscape of the Renaissance.
 His writings celebrated classical antiquity and helped transform the cultural approach of the time.

 Petrarch’s sonnets continue to influence poetry, marking a shift toward individual emotion and realism during this cultural movement.